|Home > About NIH > NIH Almanac > Historical Data|

 Prior to joining NIH in 1950, Dr. Berliner was assistant professor of medicine at Columbia University, and research associate with the New York City department of hospitals.

-Born in New York City on March 10, 1915, he received his B.S. from Yale University and his M.D. from Columbia University in 1939.
+He received his B.S. from Yale University and his M.D. from Columbia University in 1939.
 He served his internship and residency at the Presbyterian Hospital and Goldwater Memorial Hospital, respectively, both in New York.

 He was elected to the National Academy of Sciences in 1968.
 Other honors include the PHS Distinguished Service Award (1962), the Homer W. Smith Award (1965), the Modern Medicine Award for Distinguished Achievement (1969), and the American Heart Association’s Research Achievement Award (1970).